Ben Chapman (baseball): Jackie Robinson game - April 22, 1947

-In an interview with journalist Ray Robinson in the 1990s, Chapman stated, "A man learns about things and mellows as he grows older.
+Chapman would insist through the rest of his life that his comments to Robinson were gamesmanship and indeed no different than how non-black players were treated - citing that players like Joe DiMaggio, who was Italian, were openly called a "dago" and Hank Greenberg, who was Jewish, a "kike".
+Sportswriter and author Allen Barra, said he interviewed Chapman "three or four times" beginning in 1979, and Chapman’s story varied little.
+In an interview with journalist Ray Robinson in 1992, Chapman, although never directly apologizing, stated, "A man learns about things and mellows as he grows older.
 I think that maybe I've changed a bit.
 Maybe I went too far in those days.
 But I always went along with the bench jockeying, which has always been part of the game.
 Maybe I was rougher at it than some other players.
 I thought that you could use it to upset and weaken the other team.
 It might give you an advantage.
 The world changes."
 Reflecting on the success of his son, then coaching black players on an integrated football team, "Look, I'm real proud I've raised my son different.
 And he gets along well with them.
 They like him.
 That's a nice thing, don't you think?"